Xylocopa sonorina: Thermoregulation

 An unusual characteristic of X. sonorina is their ability to thermoregulate at temperatures beyond the range of other bee species that have been tested; they can fly at very high temperatures without overheating and at low temperatures without freezing.
 By modifying their foraging patterns and flying between different altitudes depending upon temperature, the valley carpenter bee is able to adapt to very different environments.
 Xylocopa sonorina maintain thoracic temperatures of 33.0 to 46.5 °C while traveling through environments with 12.0 to 40.0 °C. Since the thoracic temperature is not constant the bees are thermoregulating.
 There is physiological transfer of large amounts of heat to the abdomen and to the head during pre-flight warming and thoracic heating.
 The temperature increase of the head is due to passive conduction, while the abdomen is due to physiological heat transfer throughout the body.
 Xylocopa have circulatory anatomy like honeybees and bumblebees.
 Like bumblebees, they have an aortic loop through the flight muscles that acts as a cooling coil allowing heat transfer to the blood, head, and abdomen.

 Carpenter bees have large heads, which present a larger surface area for convective cooling.
 The abdomen is also "well-suited for rapid convective heat loss because it is flattened dorso-ventral, and uninsulated".
-Physiological heat transfer to head or abdomen would not be apparent from body temperatures due to the rapid convective cooling, especially at high air temperatures when flight speed increases; thermoregulation involves a strong reliance on forced convection as a result of changes in flight speed, with active heat transfer to the abdomen and evaporative heat loss from the head at high temperatures.
+Physiological heat transfer to head or abdomen would not be apparent from body temperatures due to the rapid convective cooling, especially at high air temperatures when flight speed increases; thermoregulation involves a strong reliance on forced convection as a result of changes in flight speed, with active heat transfer from the abdomen and conductive heat loss from the head the faster they fly.